 Brook goes on to explain:

-That would be similar to someone taking the Trinidad and Tobago Bakery company, called “Kiss Bakery” and taking the English word, “Kiss,” and apply the Swedish meaning of the word “Kiss”, which means “piss” and then saying, this Company is selling urine!
+That would be similar to someone taking the Trinidad and Tobago Bakery company, called “Kiss Bakery” and taking the English word, “Kiss,”.
+Then, applying the Swedish meaning of the word “Kiss”, which means “piss” and thus comcluding that this Company is selling urine!
 In the same way, taking the English Letter “M” for Monster, and breaking it into three Hebrew letters, is equally as fallacious.

 Firstly, the number is Six Hundred and Sixty-Six, NOT three individual sixes.
 It should be noted that earlier Greek Manuscripts have the number as Six Hundred and Sixteen, not a six, a one and a six.